dadahcr2/reference/_posts/Cups/2025-05-31-two-and-four-track-cups.md

 Dirty Rally
 Spring City
 Sunday Champ
 Mystical Cup
-Gearsticks And Pedals

-As ties are treated as wins, it should be easier for players to win these cups as they have an even number of tracks, thus making ties possible
+**As ties are treated as wins, it should be easier for players to win these cups as they have an even number of tracks, thus making ties possible**
 {: .notice}